McMiller and Rutgers host Lafayette - WTOP News

 Piscataway, New Jersey; Saturday, 12 p.m.
 EST

-BOTTOM LINE: Rutgers takes on Lafayette after Kiyomi McMiller scored 24 points in Rutgers’ 86-48 victory over the Wagner Seahawks.
+BOTTOM LINE: Rutgers hosts Lafayette after Kiyomi McMiller scored 24 points in Rutgers’ 86-48 win over the Wagner Seahawks.

-The Scarlet Knights are 7-2 in home games.
-Rutgers averages 75.3 points while outscoring opponents by 9.4 points per game.
+The Scarlet Knights have gone 7-2 at home.
+Rutgers scores 75.3 points and has outscored opponents by 9.4 points per game.

-The Leopards are 1-4 in road games.
-Lafayette is 1-0 in games decided by 3 points or fewer.
+The Leopards are 1-4 on the road.
+Lafayette is 1-5 in games decided by 10 or more points.

-Rutgers scores 75.3 points, 5.8 more per game than the 69.5 Lafayette allows.
-Lafayette has shot at a 36.6% rate from the field this season, 1.4 percentage points less than the 38.0% shooting opponents of Rutgers have averaged.
+Rutgers averages 75.3 points, 5.8 more per game than the 69.5 Lafayette allows.
+Lafayette averages 5.6 made 3-pointers per game this season, the same that Rutgers allows.

-TOP PERFORMERS: Destiny Adams is averaging 18.8 points, 10.4 rebounds and two steals for the Scarlet Knights.
+TOP PERFORMERS: McMiller is averaging 20 points, 5.5 rebounds and 3.5 assists for the Scarlet Knights.

-Abby Antognoli is averaging 13.3 points and 3.2 assists for the Leopards.
+Abby Antognoli is scoring 13.3 points per game and averaging 4.8 rebounds for the Leopards.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.